The CMA network of 3rd party vendors.

 How to Become a CMA Vendor

-To decrease the financial liability of our clients, CMA requires all vendors who work on-site at any CMA-managed association to register with VIVE Vendor Compliance and Management (“VIVE”).
-An annual fee of $199 will be charged to you by VIVE to register.
-This is their administrative fee for running background checks, insurance and licensing checks, and other credentials.
+To decrease the financial liability of our clients, CMA requires all vendors who work on-site at any CMA-managed association to register with Vendor Information Verification Experts (VIVE).
+Vendor verifications has become standard in professional association management to protect the interest of all parties involved.
+An annual fee of $199 will be charged to you by VIVE to register and complete the review, but once approved, your company will be added to our system and approved to work onsite at any association managed with CMA.
+The cost breaks out to $16 per month over the year but will add you to CMA’s approved vendor network.
+The administrative fee covers the cost of running background checks, insurance and licensing checks, and other credentials.
 Once you register and submit your company’s information and documents, VIVE will run their credentials and you will be notified if they need additional information, or if you are compliant and considered an approved vendor.

 • To register as a CMA vendor on VIVE, please go to CMA Vendor Registration